Patrick Edlinger

+Patrick Edlinger (15 June 1960 – 16 November 2012) was a professional French rock climber and climbing author and climbing film-maker.
+Edlinger is considered a pioneer of the rock-climbing disciplines of sport climbing, of competition climbing, and of free solo climbing, and was ranked amongst the world's greatest rock-climbers during the mid to late 1980s as the sport began to moderize from its traditional climbing roots and into sport-climbing and competition-climbing.

-Patrick Edlinger (15 June 1960 – 16 November 2012) was a professional French rock climber.
-Edlinger is considered a pioneer and a legend of sport climbing.
-He was the second-ever climber in history to ascend routes of grade with Nymphodalle (1979), and grade with Le Toit (1981).
-He was the first-ever climber in history to onsight routes of grade with Captain crochet (1982), and grade with La Polka des Ringards (1982).
+Edlinger was the second-ever climber to redpoint at grade with Nymphodalle (1979), and at grade with Le Toit (1981).
+He was the first-ever climber to onsight at grade with Captain crochet (1982), and second-ever at grade with La Polka des Ringards (1982).
+His free solo in 1989 of Orange Mécanique 8a (5.13b) was the second-ever at that grade in history.
+Nicknamed "Le Blond" (after his hair), he became known for his climbing style and physical appearance within the rock climbing community.